karlggest/odoo_probas/contract_sale_invoicing/README.rst

 Contract Invoicing of Pending Sales Orders
 ==========================================

-This modules allows to include on the same invoice than the recurring invoice contract, all the pending to invoice sales orders that you have with the same analytic account.
+This modules is an particular adaptation from the OCA module.
+It brings OCA module the habiltity to include all pending to invoice sale orders without need of set the analytic account in each sale order.
+This way expands the OCA module to work with a large number of sale orders.

 Usage
 =====